lkm1developer/react-router/README.md

 ##  React Router
-A demo that backs a routing in Reactjs.
+A demo that backs a  article on routing in React.